aio-libs/aiopg/docs/core.rst

 .. class:: Connection

-   A connection to a PostgreSQL database instance.
+   A connection to a :term:`PostgreSQL` database instance.
 It encapsulates a database session.

    It's insterface is very close to :class:`psycopg2.connection`